itechdom/itechdom-blog/content/md-blog/Knowledge/Formal Science/Computer Science/Command Line/Command Line.md

 ### Quick overview
 *   For a quick overview of what's happening on a system, `dstat` is especially useful.
 For broadest overview with details, use [`glances`](https://github.com/nicolargo/glances).
 ### Alternative Java Debugging
-*   Java system debugging is a different kettle of fish, but a simple trick on Oracle's and some other JVMs is that you can run `kill -3 ` and a full stack trace and heap summary (including generational garbage collection details, which can be highly informative) will be dumped to stderr/logs.
+*   Java system debugging is a different kettle of fish, but a simple trick on Oracle's and some other JVMs is that you can run `kill -3 <pid>` and a full stack trace and heap summary (including generational garbage collection details, which can be highly informative) will be dumped to stderr/logs.
 The JDK's `jps`, `jstat`, `jstack`, `jmap` are useful.
 [SJK tools](https://github.com/aragozin/jvm-tools) are more advanced.
 ### Current folder usage
 *   For looking at why a disk is full, `ncdu` saves time over the usual commands like `du -sh *`.
 ### network